 The biggest lag we found was the short delay between pressing the power button to wake the handset up and the screen coming to life.
 But even then the delay was minor.

 These are both top performers, although the newer Moto G is still not quite up with the Galaxy S3 in terms of power.
-See also: The UK's best Android phones of 2014.
+See also: The UK's best Android phones.

 Motorola Moto G vs Galaxy S3: Battery life